berrak/LedTask/README.md

 Find four free digital pins for any other microcontrollers and adjust them in the Arduino example sketch.

-## Run the example

 In the Arduino IDE, scroll down the long list below `File->Examples` and find `LedTask`.
 Upload the code, and the four LEDs flash seemingly independently of each other.

 Each instance of a LedTask requires just three lines of code:

 - one to declare the instance
-- one to setup timing in setup
+- one to setup timing in the setup
 - and one call to update in the loop

 ```cpp